-The first decision you'll need to make is whether you're ready to ride.
-Riding readiness varies widely from one person to another, and while the minimum age for this ATV is 16 years of age, there are other factors that you should consider.
+The first decision you'll need to make is whether your child is ready to ride.
+Riding readiness varies widely from one person to another, and while the minimum age recommended for this ATV is 16 years of age, there are other factors that you should consider.

 Physical size and ability are important considerations.
-To help determine whether a rider is big enough for this ATV, stand up on the footboards and grasp the hand grips.
-While holding this position, ensure you have at least three inches (8cm) of clearance between the ATV seat and the rider's "seat of the pants".
-At least three inches (8cm) of clearance is needed so you can stand up for balance and comfort, and to shift your body forward, backward and from side to side.
+To help determine whether an operator is big enough for this ATV, have them stand up on the footboards and grasp the hand grips.
+While the operator holds this position, check that they have at least three inches (8cm) of clearance between the ATV seat and the operator's "seat of the pants".
+A rider needs at least three inches (8cm) of clearance so they can stand up for balance and comfort, and to shift their body forward, backward and from side to side.

-Also make sure you can comfortably reach and operate all the controls.
-For example, can you turn the handlebars all the way to the right and left?
-Can you operate the throttle and brake levers while holding onto the hand grips?
-If not, you are not physically ready to ride this ATV.
+Also make sure the operator can comfortably reach and work all the controls.
+For example, can they turn the handlebars all the way to the right and left?
+Can they easily use their feet to work the brake pedal?
+Can they operate the throttle and brake levers while they hold onto the hand grips?
+If not, the operator is not physically ready to ride this ATV.

-Before you operate an ATV, decide whether you are physically, mentally and emotionally ready to ride.
+Before you let a child ride an ATV, decide whether they are physically, mentally and emotionally ready to ride.